-Education: Ph.D., University of Minnesota, Twin Cities, MN B.A., College of St. Catherine, St.Paul, MN
+Ph.D., University of Minnesota, Twin Cities, MN B.A., College of St. Catherine, St.Paul, MN

-Reshmi Dutt-Ballerstadt received her Ph.D. from University of Minnesota in English.
-She also holds a M.A. degree is Creative Writing.
-Her scholarly and creative works have been published in the Journal of Asian American Renaissance, Jouvert: Journal of Postcolonial Studies, Saranac Review and others.
+Reshmi Dutt-Ballerstadt received her Ph.D. from University of Minnesota in English, specializing in postcolonial literature and theory.
+She also holds a M.A. degree in Creative Writing.
+Her scholarly and creative works have been published in the Journal of Asian American Renaissance, Jouvert: Journal of Postcolonial Studies, Saranac Review, South Asian Review, Rocky Mountain Review, ARIEL, Academe, Journal of Academic Freedom and others.
 She is the author of the book, The Postcolonial Citizen: The Intellectual Migrant published in 2010.
-Dutt-Ballerstadt’s teaching and scholarly interests are in the areas of postcolonial literature and theory, Transnational feminism, Black British literature and creative writing.
+The book has garnered much attention internationally, and she has been featured in OPB and KABOO.

 TJ Day 315